 There are hundreds of potential factors that drive brand switching.

-As such, we cannot say exactly why customers in your industry switch.
-But, there are some proven reasons that cause customers to switch brands.
+As such, we can’t say exactly why customers in your industry switch.
+But there are some proven reasons that cause customers to switch brands.

-Consumers surveyed by Nielsen said they switch brands because of:
+Consumers surveyed by Nielsen said they switched brands because of:

 - Better value for money

 Basically, if there is a relevant improvement, customers are happy to switch.
 These factors have the most influence when two or more products can be directly compared.